MONTGOMERY, Ala. (AP) - A timeline of key events in Robert Bentley’s tenure as Alabama governor:

 Dec.
 23, 2013: Bentley says his administration has saved taxpayers $1 billion, setting up a pillar of his re-election campaign.

-March 2014: First lady Dianne Bentley secretly records phone call between Bentley and a woman, presumably aide Rebekah Caldwell Mason.
+March 2014: First lady Dianne Bentley secretly records a phone call between Bentley and a woman, presumably aide Rebekah Caldwell Mason.

 Nov.
 4, 2014: Bentley easily wins re-election for second four-year term.